What is the role of the board?

 - developing the effectiveness of the board

-These activities are normally undertaken by the chairman of the board, part of whose role is to manage board business and act as its facilitator and guide.
+These activities are normally undertaken by the Chair, part of whose role is to manage board business and act as its facilitator and guide.

-Where the managing director is also the chairman, it is important that these two distinct roles are properly separated and that sufficient attention is given to carrying out the chairman's role effectively.
+Where the managing director is also the Chair, it is important that these two distinct roles are properly separated and that sufficient attention is given to carrying out the Chair’s role effectively.
 The board should not just be an executive team.